aimeeallen94/time-to-pause/README.md

 | Sign Up Link on Log In Page | Link working | On click brought to sign up page | User brought to log in page once clicked |
 | Sign Out | User can sign out | Sign out successfully and asked to confirm | User could sign out once they confirmed that was their intention|

+## Unfixed Bugs
+- It was my wish that when a user liked a comment under a blog post that the heart would switched from an outline of a heart to a solid heart, however I could not resolve this issue in the project.
+In the future when time allows I would like to implement that functionality.
+- A bug that I could not fix in the project was a css styling issue with the footer

 ## Credits

+### Reference Materials
+- I used the [course content](https://learn.codeinstitute.net/ci_program/diplomainsoftwaredevelopmentecomm) from I Think Therefore I Blog to help me set up blog and to give ideas on functionality for the blog.

 ### Content
 The content for this website was sourced from the below sites: